climateclock/cclock/README.md

 JSON entry into the index file, publish your new `.pk` file, and then publish your new index file at the official update URL.

-The "official update URL" has not been designated yet; it is configured in `data/prefs.json` as the `update_url` entry.
-For development, it defaults to `https://zestyping.github.io/cclock/packs.json`.
-If you are working on this feature, you can set `update_url` to point to your own server by editing `data/prefs.json` on the Action Clock's flash drive.
+The "official update URL" is configured in `data/prefs.json` as the `update_url` entry.
+If you are working on software update functionality, you can set `update_url` to point to your own server by editing `data/prefs.json` on the Action Clock's flash drive.

 ### Building the firmware